IgniteUI/indigo-design-docfx/en/components/grid-row-filter.md

 # Grid Row Filter

 Use the Grid Row Filter to specify filtering criteria on a Grid column via a special type of Header Cell that contains Chips with the filtering conditions.
-The Grid Row Filter is visually identical to[Ignite UI for Angular Grid Filtering Feature](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/filtering.html)
+The Grid Row Filter is visually identical to [Ignite UI for Angular Grid Filtering Feature](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/filtering.html)

 ## Grid Row Filter Demo